AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 Now, commit the changes to the theme repository of your AEM Forms Cloud Service.
 It makes the customized theme available in your AEM Forms Cloud Service environment for Adaptive Forms authors to use.

+1. Open the command prompt or terminal window on your local development environment.

-1. Move the files of theme repository that you are editing into the cloned repository of an AEM cloud service with a command similar to
+1. Move the files of theme repository that you are editing into the cloned repository of an AEM cloud service with a command:
+   * For Liux/Unix:
    `cp -r [source-theme-folder]/* [destination-cloud-repo]` For example, use this command `cp -r [C:/cloned-git-canvas/*] [C:/cloned-theme-repo]`

+   * For Windows:
+   `cmd copy [source-theme-folder]/* [destination-cloud-repo]` For example, use this command `cmd copy [C:/cloned-git-canvas/*] [C:/cloned-theme-repo]`

-1. In the directory of the theme repository, commit the theme files that you moved into with the following commands.
+1. Navigate to the directory of the theme repository.
+1. Commit and push the theme files that you moved into with the following commands.

    ```text
    git add .